qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

   * |checkbox| :guilabel:`Bold group names`
   * |checkbox| :guilabel:`Display classification attribute names`
   * |checkbox| :guilabel:`Create raster icons (may be slow)`
+  * you can also set the :guilabel:`WMS getLegendGraphic Resolution`

 Map tools Tab
 --------------

-This tab offers some options regarding the behavior of the :guilabel:`Identify tool`.
+This tab offers some options regarding the behavior of the :ref:`Identify tool <identify>`.

-* :guilabel:`Search radius for identifying and displaying map tips` is a tolerance factor expressed as a percentage of the map width.
-This means the identify tool will depict results as long as you click within this tolerance.
+* :guilabel:`Search radius for identifying and displaying map tips` is a tolerance distance within which the identify tool will depict results as long as you click within this tolerance.
-* :guilabel:`Highlight color` allows you to choose with which color should features being identified are to be highlighted.
+* :guilabel:`Highlight color` allows you to choose with which color should features being identified be highlighted.
 * :guilabel:`Buffer` determines a buffer distance
   to be rendered from the outline of the identify highlight.
 * :guilabel:`Minimum width` determines how thick should